FOOD POISONING LAWYERS

 - Salmonella symptoms include fever, diarrhea, vomiting, and stomach cramps.
 Symptoms generally appear in 12 to 72 hours.
 You get salmonella from undercooked or raw turkey, chicken, eggs, raw fruits, unpasteurized milk and juice, raw vegetables, and some animals.
 These include rodents, backyard poultry, amphibians, and reptiles.

 - Clostridium botulinum causes drooping eyelids, blurry vision, double vision, difficulty swallowing, dry mouth, difficulty breathing, muscle weakness, and paralysis.
 Symptoms usually begin in 18 to 36 hours.
-Botulism is caused by foods that were not properly fermented or canned as well as illicit alcohol made in prison.
+Botulism is caused by foods that were not properly fermented or canned, as well as illicit alcohol such as that made in prison.

 - Vibrio causes nausea, stomach cramps, watery diarrhea, chills, and fever.
 Symptoms typically appear within one to four days.
 Vibrio is caused by undercooked or raw shellfish, usually oysters.